 Sunday School Safety and Security Checklist

 One way to think carefully about church safety is to audit your Sunday school program according to the following categories.
-You can also take my safety and security poll.
+We are also talking about safe kid check policies in our children’s ministry forums.

 Are Your Sunday School Facilities Safe and Secure?